thaumocracy/udacity/Udacity/arcade-clone/README.md

 ## Memory-Game

-Memory-Game is simple game written in vanilla js for learning purposes , but still playable.
+Frogger is simple game written in vanilla js for learning purposes , but still playable.

 ## Instructions